 View their pricing plans here.

-Use “Makemoji” software development kits (SDKs) to further expedite your Bitmoji-like app development.
-This has the following advantages for you:
+Use “Makemoji” software development kits (SDKs) to further expedite your Bitmoji-like mobile app development.
+This has the following advantages:

 - There are SDKs for both Android and iOS.